|

 13) The brain mechanisms of attention and decision-making.

-Many of these advances are summarized in four books:
+Many of these advances are summarized in nine books:

 Computational Neuroscience of Vision by E.T.Rolls